oreidy/mas-hedge-fund/README.md

 - You must set `GROQ_API_KEY`, `OPENAI_API_KEY`, or `ANTHROPIC_API_KEY` for the hedge fund to work
 - **For backtesting**: A premium Groq API key is recommended for running the full backtest period (~$5 cost)
 - **For Groq users**: The "llama-4-scout-17b" model is recommended due to favorable token per minute and request per day limits.
 See [Groq rate limits documentation](https://console.groq.com/docs/rate-limits) for details.
-- **For free Groq API keys**: Consider reducing batch sizes in the Warren Buffett agent, Bill Ackman agent, and Equity agent to stay within rate limits
 - Financial data for AAPL, GOOGL, MSFT, NVDA, and TSLA is free and does not require an API key

 ### GitHub Users: Prefetch Data (Recommended)